 Falconry Allowed in Select State Parks for Squirrel and Rabbit Seasons

-In an effort to expand recreational opportunities in Alabama’s state parks, the parks system will allow falconry in the following parks this fall: DeSoto, Joe Wheeler, Lake Guntersville, Lakepoint, Chewacla, Bucks Pocket, Lake Lurleen, Monte Sano, Oak Mountain, Paul Grist, Wind Creek, Frank Jackson, Cheaha and Cathedral Caverns.
+In an effort to expand recreational opportunities in Alabama’s state parks, the parks system will allow falconry in the following parks this fall: DeSoto, Joe Wheeler, Lake Guntersville, Lakepoint, Chewacla, Bucks Pocket, Lake Lurleen, Monte Sano, Oak Mountain, Paul Grist, Wind Creek, Frank Jackson, Cheaha, Cathedral Caverns, Rickwood, Meaher and Blue Springs.
 Park entrance fees will apply.

-“Parks is happy to offer this new hunting opportunity as a pilot project for the 2016-17 seasons,” said Forrest Bailey, Natural Resource Section Chief for Alabama State Parks.
-“After this first season, we will review the feedback from both falconers and the parks.
-Based on that information we hope to offer more falconry opportunities in the coming years.”
+“Parks is happy to continue to offer this new hunting opportunity for the 2018 and 19 season,” said Tasha Simon, Natural Resource Planner for Alabama State Parks.
+“We have reviewed the feedback from both falconers and the parks.
+Based on that information we extended this hunting opportunity for this year and possibly more in the future.”

 Alabama falconers must have a valid state hunting license and falconry permit.
 Falconry permits are issued by the state, but also operate under federal guidelines related to migratory birds.

 Falconry is one of the world’s oldest forms of hunting.
 It involves pursuing wild game in its natural habitat with a trained bird of prey.
 In Alabama, the most commonly used bird is the red-tailed hawk and squirrel is the most commonly pursued game animal.
 There are currently 58 permitted falconers in the state.

 Proper procedure for permitted falconers interested in hunting within the above listed parks, will be either to call or email the park and advise them on the intent to hunt on a specific date and time.
 If scouting prior to arrival (recommended), the participant should communicate this location to the park staff.